MakindeTobby/HNG-mobile-task-3/README.md

 # Timbu Shopping App

-This is a Shopping App!
-This application allows users to browse products, view details, add them to a cart, and checkout.
+This is an Update on the USER INTERFACE of the HNG Shopping App Task!
+This application allows users to simulate the experience of browsing products, view details, add them to a cart, and checkout.

 Data fetched from the Timbu Api